Seven definitions of bipartite bound entanglement: Discussion

 The big repertory of equivalent definitions allows one to choose the best suited definition for any problem.
 For example, projection distillability immediately implies that the set of undistillable states is closed: If $\Pi_A\otimes\Pi_B$ maps $N$ copies of $\rho$ to an entangled two qubit state $\sigma$, then this is also the case for a small neighborhood around $\rho$, since the entangled qubit states are an open set.
 Similarly, a positive partial transpose implies undistillability, which is a direct consequence of the distillability of all entangled qubit states \cite{entangleandfidelity}.
 However, one of the central questions regarding bound entanglement still remains unanswered, namely whether there exist bound entangled states which do not have a positive partial transpose, or equivalently \cite{Shor2001NonadditivityOfBipartite}, whether the set of undistillable state is convex.

-Summarizing, we present seven different definitions of distillable entanglement, covering many notions used in the literature as well as introducing new nuances to complete the systematic picture outlined in Figure~\ref{fig_def}.
-We structure the definitions such that their equivalence can be proved in a consistent manner, making a unified picture on the matter available.
-The proofs are complemented with a treatment of the occurring elaborate protocols, so that the current article can serve as a self-contained entry point for new research on the topic.
+Summarizing, we presented seven different definitions of distillable entanglement, covering many notions used in the literature as well as introducing new nuances to complete the systematic picture outlined in Figure~\ref{fig_def}.
+We structured the definitions such that they are aligned with the structure of the proofs, making a unified picture on the matter available.
+We also provided a treatment of the recurrence and hashing protocols, so that the current article can serve as a self-contained entry point for new research on the topic.